Security

 Let’s revisit the encryption key table that we expanded upon earlier in this post with the additional column for multi-account access.
 What happens when we try to use an AWS-managed KMS Key for this cross-account use case?
 Note - this is different than the Amazon S3-managed key (SSE-S3) option, which if there’s interest, we’ll do a deep dive into the encryption and security settings available for AWS S3 including S3-managed keys, bucket keys, and more.

-AWS Managed key: aws/s3 AWS Managed key: aws/s3
+AWS Managed key: AWS/s3

-We’ll modify the encryption setting for the S3 bucket in the example data AWS Account to use the aws/s3 AWS managed KMS key and then upload a new object which will use that aws/s3 encryption setting and encrypt the object with the aws/s3 AWS managed KMS key.
+We’ll modify the encryption setting for the S3 bucket in the example data AWS Account to use the AWS/s3 AWS managed KMS key and then upload a new object which will use that AWS/S3 encryption setting and encrypt the object with the AWS/s3 AWS managed KMS key.

-AWS Default Encryption Settings for S3 Bucket AWS Default Encryption Settings for S3 Bucket
+AWS Default Encryption Settings for S3 Bucket

-Now, after ensuring that we’ve properly configured the IAM policies attached to the IAM role in the example compute AWS account and the S3 bucket policy attached to the bucket in the data AWS account to permit for access for the IAM role to the S3 bucket and objects, we’ll try to retrieve this new object encrypted with the aws/s3 AWS managed key.
+Now, after ensuring that we’ve properly configured the IAM policies attached to the IAM role in the example compute AWS account and the S3 bucket policy attached to the bucket in the data AWS account to permit for access for the IAM role to the S3 bucket and objects, we’ll try to retrieve this new object encrypted with the AWS/s3 AWS managed key.
 We get an AccessDenied error with the additional context that either the key doesn’t exist or we’re not allowed to access the key.

-AccessDenied error for cross-account S3 GetObject AccessDenied error for cross-account S3 GetObject
+AccessDenied error for cross-account S3 GetObject

 In this case, due to the key being an AWS Managed KMS Key, we’re unable to access the KMS Key due to the following KMS Key Policy.